 Matters for Board Approval

 The Board’s approval is required for certain decisions including, alterations of any provisions of the Bye-laws or the Management Agreement, changes in the nature of the business of GIL and changes to the accounting policies of GIL and its subsidiaries (collectively, the “Group”) or any change of the auditors of GIL.
-A list of the material transactions requiring the Board’s approval can be found in page 41 of the 2015 Annual Report
+A list of the material transactions requiring the Board’s approval can be found in the Annual Report.

 Induction, Orientation and Training

-Dedicated training sessions (approximately 8 hours in total) were conducted for Directors in FY2015 internally as well as by external advisors covering the following:-
+Dedicated training sessions (approximately 15 hours in total) were conducted for Directors in FY2016 internally as well as by external advisors covering the following:-

-- Compliance and financial reporting in relation to the Foreign Account Tax Compliance Act.
+- Compliance and financial reporting in relation to the Financial Reporting Surveillance Programme and International Financial Reporting Standard

 - Industry-related matters, including the macroeconomic outlook and market forecast.

-In FY2015, directors were also provided with quarterly regulatory updates covering, among others, the changes to be introduced by the SGX-ST as well as quarterly updates on global events and risks, such as the oil glut crisis and China stock market rout.
-A comprehensive strategy review and planning session was held together with the training session on the macroeconomic outlook and market forecast referred to above for a full-day in FY2015.
+In FY2016, directors were also provided with quarterly regulatory updates covering, among others, the changes to be introduced by the SGX-ST as well as quarterly updates on global events and risks, such as Brexit and the US presidential election.
+A comprehensive strategy review and planning session was held together with the training session on the macroeconomic outlook and market forecast referred to above for a full-day in FY2016.

-Directors also individually attended external seminars and talks in FY2015 to update and enhance their skills and knowledge.
+Directors also individually attended external seminars and talks in FY2016 to update and enhance their skills and knowledge.

 Principle 2: Composition and Guidance of the Board of Directors